smeijer/unimported/README.md

 1. `./main`
 1. `./package.json#main`

 The last option is most likely never what you want, as the main field often points to a `dist` folder.
-Analyzing a bundled asset, is likely to result in false positives.
+Analyzing a bundled asset is likely to result in false positives.

 To specify custom entry points, add them to `.unimportedrc.json#entry`.